 (remote working) will require the same applications and knowledge bases to be available to remote workers as for those in bricks and mortar premises or contact centres.
 This will be enabled by cloud-based applications and information storage.
 However, companies will need to consider that the experience delivered both to and from remote workers will be highly reliant on the performance of the local network, and they will need to ensure that telecoms providers are delivering the level of availability, reliability, performance and security required

 It seems that while some most experts agree on the incoming trends in contact centers, companies don’t completely embrace them.

-If you are curious about the current contact trends as I am, and own a contact center, take part in a survey to get more accurate data and learn what other contact centers are doing.
+If you are curious which technologies current contact use now as I am, and own a contact center, take part in a survey to get more accurate data and learn what other contact centers are doing.
 It’ll only take a minute.
 Thank you.